ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 The hypotheses are:

-- higher quality districts will have a low crime rate and a high facilities sum (sum of all the facilities available such as schools or hospitals)
+- Higher quality districts will have a low crime rate and a high facilities sum (sum of all the facilities available such as schools or hospitals)
-- lower quality districts will have a higher mortality rate
+- Lower quality districts will have a higher mortality rate
-- higher populated districts will have a higher facilities sum
+- Higher populated districts will have a higher facilities sum
-- there will exist a relationship between the immigrant's nacionality and the district they choose to live in
+- There will exist a relationship between the immigrant's nacionality and the district they choose to live in

 ## Dataset
 The datasets that contain information about Barcelona were obtained in the following links: